-The Board or Professional Responsibility regularly announces public disciplinary
+The Board of Professional Responsibility regularly announces public disciplinary

-actions* taken by the Board and the Supreme Court of Tennessee and other
+actions and judgments taken by the Board and the Supreme Court of Tennessee and other

 relevant information to the public and the legal community.
 For more